AutoHyper/AutoHyper/README.md

 ### Specifying Explicit-state Transition Systems

-When using `-e`, AutoHyper expects an explicit-state transition system.
+When using option `--exp`, AutoHyper expects an *explicit-state transition system*.
 An explicit-state system has the form

 ```